-According to the 2015 survey, the average divorce in Texas costs $15,600, including around $15,000 in lawyers’ fees.
+According to Forbes, the average divorce in Texas costs $15,600, including around $15,000 in lawyers’ fees.
 If the couple has children, the expenses can reach $23,000.
 The costs also depend on such factors as level of conflict, need for property division, alimony requests, lawyer’s or mediator’s fees, etc.

 When the couple makes a hard decision to end their marriage, one of the first questions that come to their mind is, “how much does a divorce cost in Texas?”
 It is not a surprise that a price is a stumbling point for many spouses considering that legal proceedings are very expensive in the USA.

 However, the average cost of a divorce primarily depends on the type of marriage dissolution you are filing for.
 In fact, it cost around $300 to get divorced in Texas if you are in full agreement with your spouse and complete the paperwork on your own.
 However, the cost will start at around $12,000 if your case is contested and requires you to hire a lawyer.